cleverpush/cleverpush-developer-docs/docs/sdks/android/troubleshooting.md

 From SDK version **1.35.32**, the CleverPush Android SDK declares Bluetooth and location permissions for optional BLE/iBeacon monitoring.
 These permissions are merged into every app that includes the SDK—even if you never call `initBeacons()`.

+The SDK also declares `android.hardware.bluetooth_le` as an optional hardware feature (`android:required="false"`).
+That does not exclude devices from Google Play, but the feature still appears in the merged manifest.
+Apps that must not declare Bluetooth or location (for example children's apps) should remove it as well.

+These entries are **not mandatory** for push notifications, App Banners, or other SDK features.
+They are only required if you use beacon monitoring (`initBeacons()`) or CleverPush geofencing/location.

-If you do **not** use beacon monitoring or CleverPush geofencing/location features and do not want these permissions in your app, remove them from your **app** `AndroidManifest.xml`.
+If you do **not** use those features and do not want these permissions or features in your app, remove them from your **app** `AndroidManifest.xml` using `tools:node="remove"`.
+This is the supported approach.

 Do **not** call `initBeacons()`.
 Also remove any location permissions you added yourself (`ACCESS_FINE_LOCATION`, `ACCESS_COARSE_LOCATION`, `ACCESS_BACKGROUND_LOCATION`) if your app must not use location.